 $ aws --profile my-config --endpoint-url https://<your-hostname> s3api get-bucket-policy --bucket <your-bucket-name>

-Confirm the application of policy by accessing the object URL in a browser.
+Confirm the new policy by accessing the object URL in a browser.